 I love tuna.
 My son loves tuna.
-That’s a win-win in my house because of the nutritional value tuna has.
-When a child enjoys the same foods as you, you do all you can to find ways to make it.
+Tuna is loaded with nutritional value so that makes it a win-win in my house.
+When a child enjoys the same healthy foods as you, you do all you can to find ways to make it.
 Here are 10 different ways to make tuna salad.

 10 Different Ways to Make Tuna Salad

 Now that I’m a mom, a healthy mom at that, we have salads all the time, and that includes tuna salads.
-I have found many ways to make tuna salad that my son and my husband will eat, which makes me very happy because these salads are healthy.
+I have made tuna salad many ways that my son and my husband will eat, which makes me very happy because these salads are healthy.

 Wild Planet Foods is my choice

-No matter the season, cold, hot, warm or cool, tuna is one food that’s good any time of the year.
+No matter the season, cold, hot, warm, or cool, tuna is one food that’s good at any time of the year.
 So make it often and in different ways so your family won’t get bored with the same old tuna fish sandwich!